ALISHA-KARN/NoteShelf-ReactProject/README.md

 To run the application locally:

-Start the development server:
+1. Start the development server:
-sh
-Copy code
+2. Copy code
-npm start
+3. npm start
-Open your browser:
+4. Open your browser:
 Navigate to http://localhost:3000 to view the application.

 ## Components